demitry/patel-netcore-mvc/NetCoreMVC.md

 **ViewBag internally inserts data into ViewData dictionary.**

 So, **the key of ViewData and property of ViewBag MUST NOT MATCH**

+### Remember TempData [89]

+- Used to Store data between 2 consecutive requests
+- Internally use Session to store the data.
+  - So think of it as a short lived session
+- Values must be type cast before use
+  - Check for null before use to avoid runtime errors
+- TempData can be used to store only one time messages like
+  - Error messages
+  - Validation messages

 ### View Models in Action [90]
 ### File Upload Input [91]